mariete1223/MarMenor/datamodels/datamodels_2.md

 -  `description`: A description of this item
    -  Attribute type: **Property**.
    -  Optional
--  `id`: Unique identifier of the entity
+-  `identifier`: Unique identifier of the entity
    -  Attribute type: **Property**.
-   -  Required
+   -  Optional
 -  `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon
    -  Attribute type: **GeoProperty**.
    -  Optional